OGGM/oggm/docs/installing-oggm.rst

 .. code-block:: bash

-    pip install oggm  # for a minimal install pip install oggm[full]  # for a full install with all dependencies uv pip install oggm  # if you have uv installed
+    pip install oggm  # for a minimal installation pip install oggm[full]  # for a full installation pip install oggm[dev]  # for developers, including documentation dependencies uv pip install oggm  # if you have uv installed

 Or install the latest **development** version: